redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 You should receive a message on the console "Web console update is available" > Refresh the web console.

+>NOTE: If your gauges are not displaying, you can go to your user (top right menu dropdown) > User Preferences > change your theme to `Light`.

+#### Viewing the GPU Dashboard

-#### Go to Compute > GPUs
+Go to Compute > GPUs

 >Notice the `Telsa T4 Single-Instance` at the top of the screen.
-This GPU is not shareable (i.e. sliced, partitioned, fractioned) yet.
+This GPU is NOT shareable (i.e. sliced, partitioned, fractioned) yet.
+As Manfred Manns lyrics go, be ready to be `Blinded by the light`.

-The dashboard relies mostly on Prometheus metrics exposed by the NVIDIA DCGM Exporter, but the default exposed metrics are not enough for the dashboard to render the required gauges.
-Therefore, the DGCM exporter is configured to expose a custom set of metrics, as shown here.

 ```sh
 oc get cm console-plugin-nvidia-gpu -n nvidia-gpu-operator -o yaml